 Through the programs described above, a significant portion of the Company's executive compensation is linked directly to business unit and corporate performance and stock price appreciation.
-The Compensation Committee intends to continue the policy of linking executive compensation to corporate performance and returns to shareholders and deems it desirable that compensation paid under the Annual Incentive Compensation Plan, the Long-Term Incentive Compensation requirements of Section 162(m) of the Internal Revenue Code concerning deductibility of executive compensation.
+The Compensation Committee intends to continue the policy of linking executive compensation to corporate performance and returns to shareholders and deems it desirable that compensation paid under the Annual Incentive Compensation Plan, the Long-Term Incentive Compensation

+Plan and the Stock Option Plan meet the performance-based compensation requirements of Section 162(m) of the Internal Revenue Code concerning deductibility of executive compensation.
 However, the Committee reserves the right to put in place compensation programs that do not meet the requirements of Section 162(m) so as to result in compensation payments that are not deductible by the Company, if such programs are otherwise in the best interests of the Company.